adamhurm/apollo-mitmproxy/README.md

 ```

 ### Configure proxy on iOS device
-On iOS, open your Wi-Fi network configuration and set up a "Manual" proxy pointing to macOS machine's local IP and port 8080 (default for mitmproxy, you can change this).<br>
+On iOS, open your Wi-Fi network configuration and set up a "Manual" proxy pointing to macOS machine's local IP and port 30000 (or default 8080 for mitmproxy).<br>
 In Safari, download CA certificate via http://mitm.it.<br>
 In Settings, trust downloaded profile twice (second one is hidden under General > About > Certificate Trust Settings).